 #7: Concerns about progesterone cream use

-Because many women use ‘natural’ progesterone creams to manage or correct progesterone levels this does not mean they are all safe.
-Research is mixed about whether the cream is absorbed into the body.
+Because many women use ‘natural’ progesterone creams to manage or correct progesterone levels, this does not mean they are all safe.
+Research is mixed about whether progesterone cream is absorbed into the body effectively.
 Micronized bioidentical progesterone cream compounded by a licensed pharmacist, that knows what they are doing, may perhaps be the best most absorbable source of progesterone cream.

-As with all medical treatments there can be risks.
-Progesterone cream has been linked to headaches and dangerous blood clots.
+As with all medical treatments, there can be risks.
+Reports that progesterone cream may cause headaches and dangerous blood clots in some individuals are available.
 For this reason, many hormones require a prescription and may not be safe for women with certain health risks.

 Consider looking into micronized bioidentical progesterone cream made from wild yam versus wild yam progesterone cream.
 Always consult your medical professional before taking any medical advice or before starting a new regiment including progesterone cream.

-Natural Progesterone and Progestins (or progestagens) are a class of compounds that includes progesterone, a hormone produced by the ovaries.
-“Natural” progesterone is made or extracted from soybeans or, most commonly from an inedible wild Mexican yam (Diascorea uillosa).
+“Natural” progesterone is progesterone that is made or extracted from soybeans or, most commonly from an inedible wild Mexican yam (Dioscorea Villosa).

-Natural progesterone is considered to have more benefits and less side-effects than synthetic progestins which can cause depression, bloating and other symptoms in women.
-People that support natural progesterone claim that only synthetic forms cause these symptoms while the natural forms alleviates them.
+Natural progesterone has more benefits with fewer side-effects than synthetic progestins which can cause depression, bloating and other symptoms in women.
+People that support natural progesterone claim that only synthetic forms cause these symptoms while the natural forms alleviate them.